-I am currently a Senior Research Scientist in the Quantum Security Group at SandboxAQ.
+I am currently a Staff Research Scientist in the Quantum Security Group at SandboxAQ.
 At SandboxAQ we have a lot of great opportunities for Residencies, which can be for anyone from postgraduates to postdocs, for 3-12 months.
 Please feel free to get in contact to informally enquire, I would be interested in topics (in PQC or others) ranging from FPGA or microcontroller designs, side-channel analysis and countermeasures, protocol design, crypto-agility, and developing our open-source tools at SandboxAQ.
 We also have other researchers, such as Martin Albrecht, who have other topics in mind.

 I’ve had the pleasure of supervising Paula Alonso Blanco, Sanjay Deshpande, Tarun Yadav, as well as many others in a more informal setting.